This Is Not That: Discipleship

 From Platitudes to Plates

-Dario knew what I came to realize in ministry: people don’t change because you explain something better.
-They change when they taste something new.
+Hearing that story, I realized Dario knew what I came to realize in ministry: people don’t change their minds about something because you explained it better.
+They change their minds when they taste something better.

 If Jesus Wanted an Empire…